pagkly/Zed/Investopedia3/When Does a Person Need a Custodial Account.md

 While all withdrawn funds are restricted to being used "for the benefit of the minor," this requirement is vague and is not limited to educational costs, as with college savings plans.
 The custodian may use the funds for everything from providing a place to live or paying for clothing as long as the beneficiary receives a benefit.

-A custodial account is much simpler and less expensive to establish than a [trust fund](https://www.investopedia.com/terms/t/trust-fund.asp).
+A custodial account is much simpler and less expensive to establish than a [[trust fund]](https://www.investopedia.com/terms/t/trust-fund.asp).
 The aim of both UGMA and UTMA regulations was to allow adults to transfer assets to minors without the need to establish a special trust to enable such ownership.

 ### Tax Advantages